opeymd/mintfab1000/index.md

 <iframe width="100%" height="300" src="https://www.youtube.com/embed/Qow8pIvExH4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. 4/2/21 woken up again at 6am by satelite, this time some english punk saying i thought you were better than everyone.
 This is resentment from a facebook post, the post saying "Im the best person I know" which is true.
 Pisses people off especially my brain stalker rapists.
 2. Like clock work, some black dude seeming from the wu says make amends to girl.
 These punks use my younger years of experience to try and make me live in fear and resentment.
 During praying for the stalker abusers, they made it clear in my ear my prayers wont work, saying during prayer, "that wont work" multiple times.
-LETS SEE ONE OF THE PUNKS CALL THE WU NIGGER> TO THIER FACE.
 3. FACEBOOK abusing me constantly about my half sister demanding I make amends.
 Hearing I owe amends, wouldnt fuck her, eat a cookie, eat a cock, eat money, eat wu talk, who mike my nigger.
 4. After asking what else, the one faggot said "eat a cookie".
 ALL THIS ABUSE IN JUST A HOUR (They just said "thats good" as I type, cuz Im a honkey one of thier fav things to call me besides nigger)
 5. EMENEM (or his AI wanna B) says this is all in my eye.
 Whats really in my eye is a nanotube.